-The technology roadmap creation process is crucial to the overall success of the roadmap.
+As you can see in the technology roadmap infographic, theroadmap creation process is crucial to the overall success of the roadmap.
 In theory, your plan should be detailed enough and thought-out enough to help your business reach their goals without complications.
 The last thing you want is to run up against budgeting issues or a lack of in-house skills halfway through your roadmap.

 With that in mind, we recommend following this six step process when drafting your roadmap.
 The steps are arranged in a way to help you efficiently create the roadmap and account for common roadblocks and variables.

 Read our technology roadmap infographic below to prepare your game plan for the year to come.